war1644/civitas/README.md

 ## Playing

 In development, Civitas is using several assets that are copyrighted by [Bluebyte](https://www.bluebyte.com), so I cannot redistribute them with the game.
-You can find a link to the said assets [in this issue](https://github.com/sizeofcat/civitas/issues/1).
+You can find a link to the said assets [in this issue(GitHub)](https://github.com/sizeofcat/civitas/issues/1) or [in this issue(Gitee)](https://gitee.com/sizeofcat/civitas/issues/1).
 All the other game resources are freely distributed under the GPLv3 license, same as the code.

 ### 1. With Docker